Apple Watch's heart rate monitor is accurate to 5bpm 89-98% of the time

 Apple Watch photodiode arrangement

-Apple Watch’s optical heart rate sensor uses an array of photodiodes to shine light through your skin.
+Apple Watch’s optical heart rate sensor uses LEDs to shine light through your skin and an array of photodiodes to measure the light reflected back.
 There are three wavelengths of light used: green (525 nm), infrared (850-940 nm), and red (660 nm).
 The green and infrared light are used to measure your pulse, and the red light is used to measure your blood oxygen saturation.

 Three generations of Apple Watch’s heart rate sensor

-Apple has revised the optical heart rate sensor three times since 2015.
-The first optical heart rate sensor debuted in 2015 with the original Apple Watch.
-The second generation was introduced in the Series 4 (2018) and is currently used in the Apple Watch SE2.
-The third generation was introduced in the Series 6 (2020), alongside the oxygen sensor, and is now used in the Apple Watch Series 10 and Apple Watch Ultra 2.
+Since the Apple Watch launched in 2015, there have been three versions of the heart rate sensor.
+The first generation optical heart rate sensor was used from 2015-2017.
+The second generation was introduced in the Apple Watch Series 4 (2018) and is currently used in the Apple Watch SE2.
+The third generation was introduced in the Series 6 (2020), and included an oxygen sensor.
+The 3rd generation sensor is currently used in Apple Watch Series 10 and Apple Watch Ultra 2.

 GenerationYear IntroducedApple Watch ModelsKey Features